 - Cramping: As if the pain of menstruation wasn’t enough, our bodies can provide another dose of cramps during ovulation.
 These are typically in your abdomen and back.

-- Tenderness in your breasts: Yup, hormones are responsible for this one too.
+- Tenderness in your breasts: Yup, hormones are responsible for some changes in your breasts, too.

 - Increased sense of smell: Both a blessing and a curse, of course.
 Bypass the sewerage plant on your daily walk.